ProLoser/awesome-lifehacks/Social.md

 ### Watergun for hot days
 Carry a small watergun with you on hot days to squirt overheating dogs on the sidewalk.
 Assuming their owners don't mind.

+### Monday-Wednesday are Best Nights to go out
+While they usually lack live music, the crowds are smaller and the prices are cheaper.
+Especially spots with music all week.